ThatQuiz Test Library Take this test now

 B) Memorize the entire training dataset perfectly.

-C) Generalize from the training data to make accurate predictions on new, unseen data.
+C) Gen@eralize from the training data to make accurate predictions on new, unseen data.

 • 3.
 In the analogy of a child learning from flashcards, the animal's name on the card represents what component of supervised learning?

-A) The input features.
+A) The model's parameters.

-B) The model's parameters.
+B) The input features.

-D) The loss function.
+C) The loss function.

 • 4.
 Which of the following tasks is a classic example of a classification problem?

-B) Diagnosing a tumor as malignant or benign based on medical images.
+B) Diagnosing @a tumor as malignant or benign based on medical images.

-D) Predicting the selling price of a house based on its features.
+C) Predicting the selling price of a house based on its features.

 • 5.
 A model that predicts the continuous value of a stock price for the next day is solving a:

-A) Regression problem.
+A) Regressio@n problem.

 B) Dimensionality reduction problem.